 Coworking became a global phenomenon around 2010, but in recent years the industry has exploded.
 It can seem impossible to keep up with this rapidly changing industry, so we’ve compiled a series of statistics for those curious about the trends, industry insights and future predictions of all things coworking.
-How big is the market?
-How many spaces are being opened?
-What kind of people are coworking members?
 Read on to find out the essential figures of coworking in 2019:

-We kept track of all the new coworking spaces being opened in the second half of 2018, and the total number is over 1,000 — almost half of which are located in the United States.
+We kept track of all the new coworking spaces opened in the second half of 2018, and the total number is over 1,000—almost half of which are located in the United States.
 A rough estimate of all U.S. spaces opening this year would be slightly above 1,000.

-Emergent Research has published coworking statistics for the coming four years.
+Emergent Research has published predictions for the coworking industry for the coming four years.
 Below is their forecast of coworking space openings in the U.S. until 2022:

 As you can see, our data estimates roughly twice the growth year after year compared to the analysis by Emergent Research—although, it should be noted, our data set is only based on two months and we will soon be able to provide far more accurate data.

 In terms of international growth, coworking spaces are booming.
-Below is the forecast of coworking spaces globally up until 2018:
+Below is a global forecast of the number of coworking spaces through 2018:

-By the end of the year, the number of coworking spaces worldwide will double from 2015’s statistic.
-This tells us that coworking is more than a global trend, it’s an international phenomenon.
+The number of coworking spaces worldwide in 2018 doubled from 2015’s total.
+This tells us that coworking is more than a fad; it’s an unstoppable international phenomenon.